jamiejinjin/jamiejinjin/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on my AIGC application.
+- 🌱 I’m currently learning typescript.
+- 💪 Fun fact about me: I'm a workout addict, I won third place in a bodybuilding competition, and at the same time doing a full-time coding job.
 <!--
 **jamiejinjin/jamiejinjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.